-Aged Oolongs cover a broad spectrum, and go all the way from teas that were forsaken for years up to teas that won awards and sold for enormous sums before they were aged with the utmost care for 30 years or more (in their sealed, original canisters no less).
-There are certain factors which influence the quality of the tea at the end of decades of waiting, and one of these factors in undeniably the quality of the tea at the start of the aging process.
+Aged oolongs cover a broad spectrum, from teas that were forsaken for years to teas that won awards and sold for enormous sums before they were aged with the utmost care for thirty years or more (in their sealed, original canisters no less).
+There are certain factors which influence the quality of the tea at the end of decades of waiting, and one of these factors is undeniably the quality of the tea at the start of the aging process.

-Taiwanese aged Oolongs are generally made from a traditional style of rolled semi-balled Oolong, such as this month's tea.
-All other factors being equal, this style of tea (and other darker roast Oolongs in general) has an advantage over the greener Oolongs when it comes to aging.
+Taiwanese aged oolongs are generally made from a traditional style of rolled semi-balled oolong, such as this month's tea.
+All other factors being equal, this style of tea (and other darker roast oolongs in general) has an advantage over the greener oolongs when it comes to aging.

 One of the key differences is moisture content.
-Traditional roast Oolongs only have about two percent moisture content in the leaves (compared to five percent or more in greener, less roasted leaves), so they change and ferment more gradually and predictably.
+Traditional roast oolongs only have about two percent moisture content in the leaves (compared to five percent or more in greener, less roasted leaves), so they change and ferment more gradually and predictably.
 They are less likely to crumble into dust before their time or require excessive re-roasting to keep them from going all musty and moldy.

-In order to have low enough moisture content for stable aging, Oolong tea needs a longer 'final roast'
+In order to have low enough moisture content for stable aging, oolong tea needs a longer 'final roast' during its processing.